Sergei Korolev: Portrayals in fiction

 The first portrayal of Korolev in Soviet cinema was made in the 1972 film Taming of the Fire, in which Korolev was played by Kirill Lavrov.

 The 2001 story The Chief Designer by Andy Duncan is a fictionalized account of Korolev's career.

 He was played by Steve Nicolson in the 2005 BBC co-produced docudrama Space Race.

+The 2007 graphic novel Laika contains sections told from Korolev's perspective.

 In 2011 the British writer Rona Munro produced the play Little Eagles on Korolev's life – its premiere was from 16 April to 7 May 2011, in an RSC production at the Hampstead Theatre, with Korolev played by Darrel D'Silva and Yuri Gagarin by Dyfan Dwyfor.

 He was played by Mikhail Filippov in the 2013 Russian film Gagarin: First in Space.

 He was portrayed by Vladimir Ilyin in the 2017 Russian film The Age of Pioneers.

 According to Ronald D. Moore, the creator of the alternate history TV series For All Mankind, the divergence point of the alternate timeline was that Korolev instead survives the surgery in 1966, which leads to the Soviets landing on the moon first.
-Korolev then also appears in the second season, where he is portrayed by Endre Hules.
+Korolev appears in two episodes of the second season, where he is portrayed by Endre Hules.

+In Star City, a spin-off to For All Mankind, he appears as a central character, referred to as the Chief Designer, portrayed by Welsh actor Rhys Ifans.

 The popular music band Public Service Broadcasting released the song “Korolev” in 2015 as a tribute to Sergei Korolev.
-It features as a B-Side to the single “Sputnik” which is taken from their album “The Race For Space”.
+It features as a B-Side to the single “Sputnik” which is taken from their album The Race For Space.